-The term "performance" refers to outputs and their outcomes obtained from processes, products, and customers that permit evaluation and comparison relative to goals, standards, past results, and other organisations.
-Performance might be expressed in non-financial and financial terms.
+The term "performance" refers to outputs and their outcomes obtained from processes, products, and customers that permit evaluation and comparison relative to goals, standards, past results, and other organizations.
+Performance can be expressed in nonfinancial and financial terms.

 The Baldrige Criteria address four types of performance: (1) product, (2) customer-focused, (3) financial and marketplace, and (4) operational.